 Financial aid refunds are disbursed to currently enrolled students AFTER attendance is monitored each semester.
 TCCC will transfer each student’s remaining funds to BankMobile, a division of Customers Bank, approximately four to five weeks after the first day of classes each semester.
-BankMobile will apply each student’s refund to his/her account, personal bank account or by check based on the preference selected at RefundSelection.com.
+BankMobile will apply each student’s refund to his/her selected refund preference.
 Students enrolled in classes that start later in the semester will receive refunds at a later date using the same disbursement method above.
-For information about BankMobile, please visit BankMobile.
+For information about BankMobile, please visit BankMobile http://bankmobiledisbursements.com/refundchoices/

 Multiple Class Sessions - Students who register for four and eight week class sessions during each semester and receive financial aid will not receive funding for these classes until approximately 4-5 weeks after they have begun.
 According to Federal/State guidelines, students cannot receive Federal/State funds for classes until those classes have begun and class attendance has been taken.
 For more information, contact the Financial Aid Office.